Scalar100/Maven_Analytics_April_2024_CRM_Sales_Project/README.md

 #### Data Dictionary
 The data dictionary provides detailed descriptions for each field across all worksheets to ensure clarity and consistency in understanding and using the data.

-The CSV files used as well as the dashboard generted in this project have been included in the repository.
+The CSV files used as well as the one containing all the data from the rest and the dashboard generted in this project have been included in the repository.

 ### Tools and Technologies Used
 1. **Power BI**: The primary tool used in this project was Power BI, which facilitated the creation of visualizations and dashboards to extract and display insights from the data.
 I also utilized the Power BI service, enabling the generation of an interactive web link for seamless navigation and interaction with the report.